bridget-basiq/developers/content/Getting-Started/1+API-Basics/status-error-codes.md

 ## API Error Objects

-Apart from the response codes, unsuccessful responses return their generic GraphQL error described here alongside some additional fields .
+Apart from the response codes, unsuccessful responses return their generic GraphQL error described here alongside some additional fields.
 The additional fields can be found inside the extensions object.
 The most important one here is the exception object.
-This one contains all the information about the error and looks like this;
+This contains all the information about the error and looks as follows;

 <property-table :keys="keys" :types="types" :descriptions="descriptions"></property-table>